 Voice assistants bring the conversation to life through spoken language.
 These assistants are typically built into smart speakers, smartphones, and a variety of other IoT devices.

-They excel at recognizing and processing your voice commands, converting their responses from text to speech, and even remembering the context of previous conversations to keep things seamless.
+They excel at recognizing and processing your voice commands and converting their responses from text to speech.
+Also, they even remember the context of previous conversations to keep things seamless.

 Read more: Learn all you need to know about virtual shopping assistants and using them in your online business.